nirajphutane/Flutter-Widget/README.md

 ### 2. FPS (Frames Per Second)

 - Flutter aims for 60 FPS (or 120 FPS on high-refresh devices).
-- If too much layout or painting happens within one frame, Flutter misses the frame deadline, and the UI becomes janky.
+- If too much painting or layout happens in a single frame, Flutter misses the frame deadline, and UI becomes janky or sluggish.
-- RepaintBoundary helps isolate frequent UI updates (like loading spinners or animations), allowing the rest of the UI to remain smooth.
+- RepaintBoundary helps isolate frequent UI updates (like a loading spinner), keeping the rest of the UI smooth and static.

-🟢 However, overusing RepaintBoundary — or using it unnecessarily — can actually hurt performance by:
-- Increasing the number of compositing layers.
-- Consuming more GPU memory.
-- Reducing overall FPS.

-🟢 Use it strategically — only where frequent and independent visual updates occur.
+🟢 However, overusing or without need, RepaintBoundary can actually hurt performance by reducing FPS due to increased layer and compositing overhead.
+Therefore, apply it strategically to parts of the UI that update independently.
+So need to identify how much area will repaint and how frequently updates occur — FPS and paint region insights help determine whether a RepaintBoundary is truly beneficial.

 ### ❗ Most importantly:
 🔴 “Don’t guess — measure!”
 Use tools like Flutter Performance Overlay or DevTools to:
 - Inspect repaint regions
 - Visualize layer boundaries
-- Decide if RepaintBoundary is truly helping performance
+Decide if RepaintBoundary is truly helping performance

 🟢 Widgets like AnimatedBuilder and CustomPainter are commonly recommended to be wrapped with RepaintBoundary, as they frequently trigger visual updates.
 Isolating their repaints prevents unnecessary painting of unaffected areas, improving overall performance.